CuriousYoda/Instagram-Photo-Scraper/README.md

 - Photos will be downloaded to the folder you specified.
 User photos will be saved to a folder name with User Full Name and Hashtag photos to a folder named with that hashtag

 ## Development & Packaging
-- TBA ( Code is not open as of now)
+- PyInstaller is used to package the exe file

 ## Next Steps
 - Support for proxy solution